NUCAR-DEV/Hetero-Mark/README.md

  behavior of fluids, wave modeling for interactive systems.
 It predicts matters of practical interest, e.g. internal tides in strait of Gibraltar.

-####Directory structure

-* common - contains the framework for the suite

-* data - input files required by applications such as KMeans and PageRank

-* hsa - source of HSA applications

-* micro-benchmark - source of micro-benchmarks

-* opencl12 - source of OpenCL 1.2 applications

-* opencl20 - source of OpenCL 2.0 applications

-* tool - some tools for input generation for applications such as AES, KMeans and PageRank

 ####Compiling the code

 * To build the framework, please make the directory `common`.